Rhyacian

 The Bushveld Igneous Complex and some other similar intrusions formed during this period.

 The Huronian (Makganyene) global glaciation began at the start of the Rhyacian and lasted 100 million years.
 It lasted about 80% of this period.

 For the time interval from 2250 Ma to 2060 Ma, an alternative period based on stratigraphy rather than chronometry, named either the Jatulian or the Eukaryian, was suggested in the geological timescale review 2012 edited by Gradstein et al., but as of December 2024, this has not yet been officially adopted by the IUGS.
 The term Jatulian is, however, used in the regional stratigraphy of the Paleoproterozoic rocks of Fennoscandia.

 This is when the eukaryotes are thought to have originated from the symbiosis between asgardarchaea and alphaproteobacteria, as well as the sexual reproduction found within the eukaryotes only, thus the alternative name Eukaryian.
+Macroscopic life is discovered to have started during the Rhyacian period.